 - Line a 9.5x5x2.5in loaf pan with baking paper and transfer the mixture to the pan.
 Let it rest uncovered for 30 minutes.

 - Place the loaf pan on the metal tray and bake for 50 minutes.
-Remove from the pan and baking paper, and allow it to cool completely before slicing.
+Do not open the oven door while the bread is cooking.
+Remove from the pan and baking paper, as soon as you take it out of the oven, and place on a baking cooling rack.
+Allow it to cool completely before slicing.
+Once cooled, keep in an airtight container for 3 to 4 days.

 Notes